vasylenko/devdosvid.blog/content/posts/2022/some-techniques-to-enhance-your-terraform-proficiency/index.md

 Another meta-argument — `for_each` — will do the trick.

-For example, this is how it looks for a module:
+For example, this is how the `for_each` argument works for the conditional module creation:
 ```terraform
 module "bucket" {
   for_each          = var.bucket_names == [] ? [] : var.bucket_names